 La Nina expected to return soon

 If the sweltering heat or hurricane filled summer has you looking forward to winter weather, you are in for a treat.
-USA TODAY

 La Nina, the cooler sibling of El Nino, is likely to form over the next few months, federal government forecasters said this week.